-At the Raleigh School there must be a good balance of individual, group and whole-class teaching.
+At the Raleigh School there is a good balance of individual, group and whole-class teaching.
 Teachers choose carefully the style of teaching that is the most effective for a particular task.
 Groups will differ in composition and size for different activities.
 There may be several different activities in progress and at these times the teacher will be helping mainly one group or individual whilst the remainder will be involved in planned independent activities.
-It is important that while this is in progress children stay on task.